The Disc-structure space: : infinite loop space

 The proof of \cref{thm:oo-loop-general} relies on work of Basterra--Bobkova--Ponto--Tillmann--Yaekel \cite{BBPTY} on \emph{operads with homological stability} which generalises earlier work of Tillmann \cite{Tillmann}.
 We summarise their main result in this subsection.

 \begin{rem} \cite{BBPTY} is written in the setting of classical operads in topological spaces and algebras over them.
-To make it fit in our framework, we will rephrase their result in terms of (symmetric) $\infty$-operads (see \cref{sec:gen-infty-operads}).
-This translation is justified by the fact that there is an equivalence of $\infty$-categories between the $\infty$-category $\OpdInf$ of $\infty$-operads and the $\infty$-category underlying the model category $\sOp$ of classical coloured operads in simplicial sets (see \cite[p.\,858]{ChuHaugsengHeuts}) which is in turn Quillen equivalent to that of classical coloured operads in topological spaces.
-These equivalences do not affect the induced operad in the homotopy category, and they extend to equivalences between categories of algebras since, in both cases, algebras over a coloured operad $\cO$ in a symmetric monoidal category $\cC$ are nothing but morphisms of operads from $\cO$ to the operad underlying $\cC$ (with colours the objects in $\cC$). \end{rem}
+To make it fit in our framework, we will rephrase their result in terms of (symmetric) $\infty$-operads and algebras over them (see \cref{sec:gen-infty-operads}).
+This translation is justified by the fact that there is an equivalence of $\infty$-categories between the $\infty$-category $\OpdInf$ of $\infty$-operads and the $\infty$-category underlying the model category $\sOp$ of classical coloured operads in simplicial sets (see \cite[p.\,858]{ChuHaugsengHeuts}) which is in turn Quillen equivalent to that of classical coloured operads in topological spaces; these equivalences do not affect the induced operad in the homotopy category.
+These equivalences extend to corresponding equivalences between categories of algebras over operads: \cite[Theorem 7.11]{PavlovScholbach} shows that (under mild conditions) the comparison functor from the $\infty$-category underlying the model category of algebras over a simplicial operad to the $\infty$-category of algebras over the associated $\infty$-operad is an equivalence, and applying $\Sing(-)$ induces (under mild conditions) a Quillen equivalence from the model category of algebras over a topological operad to the model category of algebras over the corresponding simplicial operad.
+The ``mild conditions'' in both steps are satisfied for all operads appearing in this section. \end{rem}

 Let $\bfN_0$ denote the set of non-negative integers.
 To state the main result of \cite{BBPTY}, we consider \emph{$\bfN_0$-graded $\infty$-operads} by which we mean (symmetric) $\infty$-operads $\cP$, together with a map of $\infty$-operads $\cP^{\otimes}\ra \gls*{finn}$ to the $\infty$-operad $\Fin^{\bfN_0}_\ast$ that is induced (via the operadic nerve \cite[2.1.1.27]{LurieHA}) by $\bfN_0$ under addition, considered as a symmetric monoidal category with a single object.
 Unpacking the definition, this amounts to an $\bfN_0$-indexed disjoint union decomposition $\Mul_\cP(x_1,\ldots,x_n;y)=\sqcup_{g\ge0}\Mul_\cP(x_1,\ldots,x_n;y)_g$ of all spaces of multi-operations that is additive under operadic composition.
 Every $\infty$-operad $\cO$ can be viewed as an $\bfN_0$-graded operad in grading $0$; formally this amounts to considering the composition $\cO^{\otimes}\ra\Fin_\ast\ra \Fin^{\bfN_0}_\ast$ where the second arrow is induced by the inclusion $\{0\}\subset \bfN_0$.